Teen photo marathon in Iceland

 Age range: 16 - 20 years old

-The fee includes transportation from the meeting point to the project site and back (on the first and last day), as well as the Golden Circle and South Shore excursions (1 full day each).
+The fee includes transportation from the meeting point to the project site (on the first day), as well as the Golden Circle and Reykjanes excursions.

-The extra fee is intended to support the local host of the project and has to be transferred no later than one month before the start of the project.
+The extra fee is intended to support the local host of the project and needs to be transferred no later than one month before the start of the project.

 All available dates for this project: